Nursery Storage and Organization Ideas

 Or, if you need would prefer more shelf space for storage, you can place shelving in the bottom half of the closet.

-We have our nursery closet setup with adjustable shelving and removable organizers, which allows us to move things around and add or remove hanging clothing bars as needed.
+We set our nursery closet up with adjustable shelving and removable organizers, which allow us to move things around and add or remove hanging clothing bars as needed.

 Another space-saving closet tip is to use velvet hangers.
 We use them in our closet and bought a set of baby size velvet hangers for our son’s closet as well.